-There are so many great reasons to apply ceramic coating to your vehicles!
+There are so many great benefits to applying graphene / ceramic coating to your vehicles!

 Superior Paint Protection